Billy Collins: Career

 Collins presented a TED talk, Everyday moments, caught in time at TED 2012.
 Collins, as one of the Favorite 100 TED speakers of all time, was invited to give another TED talk at TED 2014 in Vancouver, Canada.

 As U.S. Poet Laureate, Collins read his poem The Names at a special joint session of the United States Congress on September 6, 2002, held to remember the victims of the 9/11 attacks.
 Though, unlike their British counterparts, U.S. poets laureate are not asked or expected to write occasional poetry, Collins was asked by the Librarian of Congress to write a poem especially for that event.
 Collins initially refused to read "The Names" in public, though he has read it two times in public since 2002.
 He vowed not to include it in any of his books, refusing to capitalize on the 9/11 attacks.
 However, "The Names" was included in The Poets Laureate Anthology put out by the Library of Congress, for which Collins wrote the foreword.
 At the time the only book-published version of "The Names", it contained a number of typographical errors.
 The poem also appeared in the New York Times, September 6, 2002.
 Collins finally agreed to include "The Names" in his new and selected volume Aimless Love in 2013.
-As Poet Laureate, Collins instituted the program Poetry 180 for high schools.
-Collins chose 180 poems for the program and the accompanying book, Poetry 180: A Turning Back to Poetry—one for each day of the school year.
-Collins edited a second anthology, 180 More Extraordinary Poems for Every Day to refresh the supply of available poems.

 In 1997, Collins recorded The Best Cigarette, a collection of 34 of his poems, that would become a bestseller.
 In 2005, the CD was re-released under a Creative Commons license, allowing free, non-commercial distribution of the recording.
 He also recorded two of his poems for the audio versions of Garrison Keillor's collection Good Poems (2002).
 Collins has appeared on Keillor's radio show, A Prairie Home Companion, numerous times, where he gained a portion of his large following.
 In 2005, Collins recorded Billy Collins Live: A Performance in New York City.
 Collins was introduced by his friend, actor Bill Murray.